Hussain4398/starter-gatsby-blog/README.md

  <p align="center"><img alt="[Screenshot 2022-03-31 at 3 32 28 PM]" src="https://user-images.githubusercontent.com/101874906/161038361-98b3ee23-cb31-43dc-9081-944de1a6000c.png"></p>

-  Underneath that is the activities column, showing the recent actions performed by your Slate system; orders which have been placed for items on your Slate store, for more information on how to add items to your slate store <a href="#Add-item">click here</a>, fulfilled and canceled and details of payment processing, to get more information on order management <a href="#order-management">click here</a>.
+  Underneath that is the activities column, showing the recent actions performed on your Slate store; orders that are placed for items on your Slate store, for more information on how to add items to your slate store <a href="#Add-item">click here</a>.
+Fulfilled orders, orders that have been cancelled and details of payment processing all are displayed here, to get more information on order management <a href="#order-management">click here</a>.

  - Actions:

 <p align="center"><img alt="[Screenshot 2022-03-31 at 3 32 30 PM" src="https://user-images.githubusercontent.com/101874906/161038617-c4fe41c3-f023-499f-b538-acd8e4ed0e7f.png"></p>

  Adjacent to the activities column, you have the pending actions bar which has:
- 1. Order Fulfillment: This process entails the logistics of converting an item in inventory to be packed, processed and delivered to the assigned customer.
+ 1. Order Fulfillment: This process covers the logistics of converting an item in inventory to be packed, processed and delivered to the assigned customer.

  2. Pending Transactions: This is for the payments that are to be made by the customers for their ordered items.